RascunhoDevBR/DevToolsKit/README.md

 # DevToolsKit
 Dev Tools Kit is a tool that allows you to view system information, see CPU and GPU performance, etc., and create bootable USB drives.

+WARNING: THE APPLICATION MAY MAKE MISTAKES.
+IF POSSIBLE, GO TO https://github.com/RascunhoDevBR/DevToolsKit/issues AND WRITE YOUR PROBLEM WITH THE APPLICATION.

 Version: Alpha 1.0.0

+made by: Bol0Dev_ & JustForzaDev